 The Physiology of Esters

-In Garrett Oliver’s Oxford Companion to Beer esters are more geekily explained: “…during yeast fermentation ethanol (a form of alcohol) reacts with carboxylic acids to produce esters”.
+Garrett Oliver gives a geekier explanation in his Oxford Companion to Beer: “…during yeast fermentation ethanol (a form of alcohol) reacts with carboxylic acids to produce esters”.
 Esters are uncommon (and discouraged) in German and U.S. lagers, but are common and usually welcome to some degree in most ales.

 How to Riff On Esters